bchugg/bchugg.github.io/_research_notes/intro_game_theory_prob.md

 ---
 layout: note
-date: "2022-02-19"
+date: "2022-03-19"
 title: "Introduction to Game-Theoretic Probability"
-status: unpublished
+status: published
 ---

+<p class='title'>Introduction to Game-Theoretic Probability</p>
 $$
 \newcommand{\R}{\mathbb{R}}
 \newcommand{\strat}{\varphi}
-\newcommand{\proc}{\mathcal{S}}
 \newcommand{\cp}{\mathcal{K}}
 \newcommand{\cps}{\cp^\strat}
 \newcommand{\eps}{\epsilon}
 \renewcommand{\by}{\bar{y}}
 \newcommand{\hstrat}{\hat{\strat}}
+\newcommand{\inf}{\infty}
 $$

+- TOC
+{:toc}

 # Prelude: A Brief History
 Classical probability emerged largely from thinking about betting and games of chance (e.g., dice and coin tossing), and relied mostly on frequencies and combinatorics for its arguments.
 While modern probability theory is based on measure theory and Kolmogorov's axioms, it is still common to teach elementary probabilistic principles using discrete games.
-For instance, when learning about the law of larges numbers, I remember one teacher explaining it as follows: If you flip an unbiased coin and bet on an average outcome other than 1/2, then as the coin continues to be flipped, you will go broke.
-Betting has been used bolster probabilistic intuitions even for more sophisticated results.
+For instance, when learning about the law of large numbers, I remember one teacher explaining it as follows: If you flip an unbiased coin and bet on an average outcome other than 1/2, then you will go broke as the coin continues to be flipped.

-The analogy runs deeper however.
+The analogy runs deeper, however.
 In his 1939 doctoral thesis _Étude Critique de la Notion de Collectif_, Jean Ville proved a result which formally ties modern probability to betting (although I don't believe he knew it yet).
 Informally it says that, if an event is very unlikely, then there exists a supermartingale which tends to infinity on that event.
 This is intimately tied to betting because supermartingales represent betting strategies.
-An "almost sure" event in modern probability thus becomes an event for which there exists a betting strategy which would make us infinitely rich, were it to pass.
+An "almost sure" event in modern probability thus becomes, in game-theoretic probability, an event for which there exists a betting strategy which would make us infinitely rich, were it to pass.

-Game-theoretic probability is the formal approach to probability based on games and betting instead of $$\sigma$$ algebras and measures.
+More broadly, game-theoretic probability is the formal approach to probability based on games and betting instead of $$\sigma$$ algebras and measures.
 There has been development of these ideas from several perspectives, such as probability, statistical inference, and online learning (see the appendix of [this paper](https://arxiv.org/pdf/2010.09686.pdf) for an interesting history and a cool diagram), but has perhaps been most popularized by Glenn Shafer and Vladimir Vovk in their textbook [Game-Theoretic Foundations for Probability and Finance](https://www.wiley.com/en-us/Game+Theoretic+Foundations+for+Probability+and+Finance+-p-9780470903056).

-When introducing an alternatice foundation for a subject, a natural question is whether it's more general.
+When introducing an alternative foundation for a subject, a natural question is whether it's more general.
 Is the reach of the game-theoretic perspective fundamentally greater than the Kolmogorov axioms; the results of the former a superset of the latter?
 The answer is ... sort of?
-Modern and game-theoretic probability are equivalent for some of the games we'll consider, but not for others.
-But then, as Vladimir and Vovk say in their book, "they  generalize this core example in different directions."
+Modern and game-theoretic probability are equivalent for some games we'll consider.
+After that, as Vladimir and Vovk say in their book, they  generalize these core examples in different directions.
 But then they also go onto say that they can connect them more systemically by means of martingales.
 So I'm not actually sure anyone knows precisely whether one formalization is strictly more powerful than the other.
 What is certain though, is that you can improve on measure-theoretic results  by using game-theoretic probability and translating the results into measure-theory by means of martingales.
 Again, see this [recent paper](https://arxiv.org/pdf/2010.09686.pdf) as an example.
-For that  reason alone, it seems like understanding game-theoretic probability is valuable.
+For that  reason alone, understanding game-theoretic probability is valuable.

-# Intro
+# The Setup

 Consider a full information game between three players: Alice, Bob, and World.
 It proceeds as follows: